 My recent articles include “Utopian Movements: Nikki Giovanni and the Convocation Following the Virginia Tech Massacre,” which was published in African American Review and won that journal’s 2014 Darwin T. Turner Award for “the best essay representing any period in African American or pan-African literature and culture.”
 My article, “‘I’m Very Happy to Be in the Reality-Based Community’: Alison Bechdel’s Fun Home, Digital Photography, and George W. Bush,” was just published in the March 2017 issue of American Literature.
 Other essays have appeared in PMLA, Theatre Journal, Modern Drama, J19: The Journal of Nineteenth-Century Americanists, and other journals.
 My 2009 article "Dances with Things: Material Culture and the Performance of Race" was published in Social Text, and it won two prizes: the Outstanding Article award from the Association for Theatre in Higher Education (ATHE) and the Vera Mowry Roberts Award for Research and Publication, given by the American Theatre and Drama Society for the best essay published in English.

 I also write in some other genres, including, most recently, academic advice.
-My column “The Art of ‘No’” was published in the Chronicle of Higher Education in March 2017.
+My columns "The Art of ‘No’" and "You are Not a Public Utility" were published in the Chronicle of Higher Education in March and April 2017.
 For my complete C.V., please click on this link: